jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 ### 2.0 Completed items
 - **Binary packaging** At least one of Appimage, Snap, Flatpack. #453 **DONE, 1.16, we now have Flatpak, others can be added if we get contributions**
 - **Autofollow compositors** Compositors will be made to follow their origin clips automatically if user so chooses.**DONE, 1.16**
-- **Context sensitive Timeline tool cursor** This was originally part of non-features list of the design, but it seems that users prefer this, and we will look for a way to incoporate this with current design. #424 **DONE, 1.16**
+- **Context sensitive Timeline tool cursor** This was originally part of non-features list of the design, but it seems that users prefer this, and we will look for a way to incorporate this with current design. #424 **DONE, 1.16**

 ### Other possible developments
 - **Track filters stack** for both video and audio tracks.